Tururocks101/Awward/README.md

-# Awwards
+#     AWWARDS

-A Django app that allows users to upload projects and other allow other people to rate them.
+A Django app that allows users to upload projects and other allow other people to rate them

 ## Getting Started